Unsure which TID policy is right for you? You can compare Travel Insurance Direct policies and apply securely online.

 - Kids go free: Dependent children under the age of 21 named on the policy can be covered free of charge.

 - Secure transaction: Travel Insurance Direct will only take details from you that are required to put your policy in force.
-The sites e-commerce is secure and at no point will they see or record your card details.
+The sites e-commerce is secure and at no point will it see or record your card details.

 Q. What happens when I apply?